Understanding Your Saboteurs: How to Overcome Inner Obstacles and Ignite Your Intuition

 Common thought: “It’s not worth the trouble.”

 Intuitive Shift: Discomfort is often a doorway.
-Trust your gut, not your panic.
+Trust your gut.

 6. The Victim

-Childhood root: Used suffering as a way to gain love or attention.
+Childhood root: Used suffering to gain love or attention.

 Common thought: “No one sees how hard this is.”

 Intuitive Shift: Choose agency.
-You’re the author of your story now.
+You’re the author of your story.

 7. The Hyper-Rational

-Childhood root: Valued intellect over feeling to feel safe.
+Childhood root: Valued intellect over emotion for safety.

 Common thought: “Feelings are a distraction.”